Verb roots in Inuktut describe actions or states of being. The verb ending tells us who is performing the action.

 By using different verb endings we can talk about different people doing the same action:

-|nirijuguk||the two of us eat|
+|nirijuguk||The two of us are eating.|

-|nirijuuk||the two of them eat|
+|nirijuuk||The two of them are eating.|

 |nirijut||They (3+) are eating.|

 The verb endings highlighted above in blue can be added to any root that ends in a vowel.
 Remember Inuktut has three vowels i, u and a.

 If the root ends in any other letter, we change the j that begins each of these verb endings to t: